jundalisay/spblist/content/en/research/ancient/jewish/old-testament/ezekiel/chapter-36.md

 you bear the reproach of the people any more, neither shalt you cause your nations to fall any more, saith Enki.
-16} Moreover the word of Enki came unto me, saying, 17} Son of man, when the house of Israel dwelt in their own land, they defiled it by their own way and by their doings: their way was before me as the uncleanness of a removed woman.
+16} Moreover the word of Enki came unto me, saying, 17} Son of man, when the Israelites dwelt in their own land, they defiled it by their own way and by their doings: their way was before me as the uncleanness of a removed woman.
 18} Wherefore I poured my fury